kwannoel/121-chat/README.md

 The `sender` thread is where `send` message jobs get dispatched to, from `main_control`.

 We also use `tokio`'s runtime.
-This is because it can help us synchronize simultaneous `read` and `write` to a `TcpStream`, without having to resort to synchronization primitives such as `Mutex`.
+This is because it can help us synchronize concurrent `read` and `write` to a `TcpStream`, without having to resort to synchronization primitives such as `Mutex`.